 No advance preparation or cooking is allowed.
 Vegetables can be peeled and salads may be cleaned and washed but not cut or shaped in any form; beans may be pre-soaked.
 Exceptions are chopped herbs, shallots, garlic, and mirepoix.
 Each contestant will be allowed up to 30 minutes of preparation time before the competition to complete this task.

 Competitors may also bring proteins pre-marinated, but will be required to demonstrate fabrication of protein and making of the marinade during the allowed 60 minute cooking time.
-(Access to the kitchen the night before the competition will be available to allow marinating of the protein.)
+(Access to the kitchen before the competition will be available to allow marinating of the protein.)

 Competitors are allowed to bring in only the whole and raw materials in an unprepared state in the amount stated in their recipes; however, the judges may allow variances in amounts for products that require further preparation.
 No finished sauces are allowed; however, basic stocks may be brought in as necessary for the assignment.
 No clarified consommés are allowed.

 All competitors are required to pre-scale their recipes.
 Puff pastry, phyllo dough and Bric are allowable in the Culinary Challenge.